 panel is prohibitive.

-it seems its better to leave the bottom half of air box in place along with No point in using exotic fuels, compression ratio too low.
+Leave the air box in place along with

+No point in using exotic fuels, compression ratio too low.

 are a popular choice and reasonably priced.
 They must be mounted on standard OEM rims.
 Get the tyre fitted by your seller and have the wheels